hashicorp/terraform-provider-google/docs/r/container_cluster.html.markdown

     official release (which is not necessarily the latest version).

 * `monitoring_service` - (Optional) The monitoring service that the cluster should write metrics to.
+    Automatically send metrics from pods in the cluster to the Google Cloud Monitoring API.
+    VM metrics will be collected by Google Compute Engine regardless of this setting Available options include
-Available options include `monitoring.googleapis.com` and `none`.
-Defaults to `monitoring.googleapis.com`
+    `monitoring.googleapis.com` and `none`.
+Defaults to
+    `monitoring.googleapis.com`